Tajwid: History

-Abu Ubaid al-Qasim bin Salam (774 - 838 CE) was the first to develop a recorded science for tajwid, giving the rules of tajwid names and putting it into writing in his book called al-Qiraat.
+Abu Ubaid al-Qasim bin Salam (774–838 CE) was the first to develop a recorded system for tajwid, giving the rules of tajwid names and putting it into writing in his book called al-Qiraat.
 He wrote about 25 reciters, including the 7 mutawatir reciters.
-He made the reality, transmitted through reciters of every generation, a science with defined rules, terms, and enunciation.
+He made the reality, transmitted through reciters of every generation, a system with defined rules, terms, and enunciation.